lguohan/OCP-Networking-Project-Community-Contributions/sai/doc/SAI-Proposal-12-UDF.md

 ## Overview ##

 UDF (User Defined Field) is a mechanism that enables users to extract customized fields of the packet.
-UDF is defined based on a offset and a mask.
-The length of UDF is 16bit.
+In SAI, UDF contains two parts, the matching rules and the extracting rules.
+The matching rules basically specify what packets can be used for this UDF.
+Once a packet matches the rules of a UDF, UDF uses its extracting rules to extract the data field of the data packet.

 ## Specification ##